RealConrad/42born2beroot/README.md

   1. Run `visudo`
   2. Add the following:
   ```
-  # Resets terminal environment to remove any user variable.
+  # Clears out any variables that the user may have set in the terminal environment to start fresh
   Defaults	env_reset
-  # Sends a mail of bad sudo password attempts.
+  # Sends a mail of bad sudo password attempts
   Defaults	mail_badpass
-  # Secure paths for the sudo user.
+  # Secure paths for the sudo user
   Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/bin:/sbin:/bin"
-  # Message because of entering a wrong password.
+  # Message when entering a wrong password
-  Defaults	badpass_message="Computer says no."
+  Defaults	badpass_message="Incorrect password"
-  # Max password tried when using sudo.
+  # Max number of password attempts
   Defaults	passwd_tries=3
-  # Defining a logfile for commands used with sudo.
+  # Defining a to store sudo commands
   Defaults	logfile="/var/log/sudo.log"
-  # Define that input and output should be locked.
+  # Define that input and output should be locked
   Defaults	log_input, log_output
-  # Requires the user to be logged into a terminal to run the sudo command.
+  # Requires the user to be logged into a terminal to run the sudo command
   Defaults	requiretty

   # User privilege specifications (add your user)